 *Repeat for each prescribed medication*

-After asking about prescribed medications, it’s important to check that the patient doesn’t take anything else that is not prescribed that they purchase over-the-counter or, increasingly, from the internet for self-care.
+After asking about prescribed medications, it’s important to check that the patient doesn’t take anything else that is not prescribed which they have purchased over-the-counter or, increasingly, from the internet for self-care.

 This could include supplements, vitamins, and herbal or homoeopathic remedies.

-This is an important part of the drug taking history, as many of these products will influence the pharmacodynamic and pharmacokinetic properties of prescribed medication.
+This is an important part of taking a medication history, as many of these products will influence the pharmacodynamic and pharmacokinetic properties of prescribed medication.
 For example, St John’s Wort can increase the metabolism and therefore reduce the efficacy of oral contraceptives.

 “Do you take anything that you buy from a supermarket or over the internet?”

-If yes, use the super six to find out more information about those products followed by:
+If yes, use the super six to find out more information about those products.

 When asking about prescribed and non-prescribed medication, patients often forget to mention products that they may not classify as medications, such as eye drops, inhalers, sprays, patches or creams.
 However, many of these products contain pharmacologically active ingredients that can cause or exacerbate medical conditions.